Create a free profile to get unlimited access to exclusive videos, breaking news, sweepstakes, and more!

 Some people have a scary knack for getting other people to do their dirty work — even homicide.

-“Mastermind of Murder,” Oxygen’s new show premiering Sunday, April 18 at 8:30/7:30c, exposes an array of such plotting puppeteers who molded, as one talking head in the show says, “decent people into cold-blooded killers.”
+Season 2 of “Mastermind of Murder” is premiering Sunday, July 17 at 7/6c on Oxygen True Crime.
+The series exposes an array of such plotting puppeteers who molded, as one talking head in the show says, “decent people into cold-blooded killers.”

 They’re men and women you might meet in nightmares — or, actually, the movies.
 Here are film characters (spoilers ahead) who are such master manipulators you’ll be relieved to remember they’re fictional.